 Acknowledgments The first author (K. T.) acknowledges the financial support by the Federal Ministry of Education and Research of Germany in the framework of the Software Campus 2.0 project nos.
-01IS17052 and 01IS1705, the API Assistant activity of EIT Digital and the Helmholtz Research School in Security Technologies scholarship.
+01IS17052, the API Assistant activity of EIT Digital and the Helmholtz Research School in Security Technologies scholarship.
+The third author (S. S.) acknowledges the financial support by the Austrian Science Fund (FWF) project I 5025-N (DELTA).
+This work has further been funded by the German Federal Ministry of Education and Research and the Hessen State Ministry for Higher Education, Research and Arts, within their joint support of the National Research Center for Applied Cybersecurity ATHENE.